I have to admit, I love having pink hair and these are some of the best creative looks I’ve tried over the years.

 If you want a light and peachy look then give this colour a whirl, Bleach London also have a light pink called Rose as well.

-Lightening and toning your hair can really dry it out, that’s why I recommend using a conditioner especially designed for dry hair.
-This solid conditioner bar is a great zero-waste alternative to plastic bottles as unfortunately zero-waste hair dye is not on the market just yet, but I’m keeping my eyes open.
+Lightening and toning your hair can really dry it out, that’s why I recommend using a conditioner specially designed for dry hair.
+A solid conditioner bar is a great zero-waste alternative to plastic bottles.
+Unfortunately, zero-waste hair dye is not on the market just yet, but I’m keeping my eyes open.

 If you change your mind, you can use wash-out liquid to strip out your colour.
 Bleach London’s special shampoo is very effective at doing this but warning – it does dry out your hair so a little goes a long way and be sure to condition afterwards.